JonathanMayeur/marketplace-dapp/README.md

 # Marketplace-dapp
 Final project ConsenSys course 2018. [react-truffle-box](https://github.com/truffle-box/react-box) was used as a starter template.
+The contract itself has been developed using the Truffle development framework v5.0.0, and Solidity compiler v0.5.0.

 ## What does the project do?
 This project is an online marketplace that operates on the blockchain.
 The marketplace is managed by a group of admins, that can manage store owners.
 Store owners can put articles for sale and manage their articles.
 Clients can visit the marketplace and purchase these articles for sale using cryptocurrency.